For Agents

 topos mcp

-topos mcp prints the FastMCP banner and waits on standard input.
+topos mcp waits silently on standard input.
 Press Ctrl-C after the smoke check.

 Workflow docs